rustbridge/rusty-snake-book/src/14-modularization.md

 pub mod lib
 ```

-functions now have to be called in the namespace of the module:
+Functions now have to be called in the namespace of the module:

 ```rust
 let (canvas, mut events) = lib::init(canvas_width, canvas_height);

 ```

-Types also must be indicated.